- CO-BRANDED VERSION FLASHLIGHT

 With the light off, press and hold the side switch to get firefly mode.
 With the light turns on, press and hold the side switch to circle through Low, Medium and High mode.
 Double click to turn to turbo from any mode.
 Another double click to get to Strobe.

 - ITC Technology

 The light will automatically lower the current when temperature in LED or driver rises to 80 degrees centigrade to protect the flashlight from overheating.
 Thus to extend its lifespan.

 - Battery Replacement

 Take off the tail cap, insert the battery with the anode (+) toward the LED assembly (head of the light), screw the tail on and tighten it all the way to operate the light.
 We suggest to charge the battery in the TC15 light.
 During charging, the indicator is RED; After being fully charged, the indicator will be BLUE; When indicator flashes purple, it means abnormal charging.
-Only firefly and low mode is available duing charging.
+Only low mode is available duing charging.

 I just received my new Outsider light and have been using it .
 I'm very impressed with the brightness and ease of use.
 All the extras that were sent are appreciated as well.
 I've been using a StealthLight Pro Tac 21 and up till now I thought it amazingly bright for its size.

 This Outsider light is not only brighter but has many more features.
 The different levels of brightness, being able to recharge instead of the cost of replacement batteries and the durable good looks are features that cause me to say: I love this light!

 I was going to suggest being able to have the light come back on at whatever level you usually use it, instead of cycling thru modes.
 I realized that feature was already being utilized after more experimenting.
 (And reading the instructions )